whyisdifficult/jiratui/docs/users/configuration/configuration.md

 these fields.
 Important: this is a restriction of the type as defined by Jira and not a restriction of JraTUI.
 - `select`: these fields allow the user to select a single option out of a list of available options.
 - `multicheckboxes`: these fields allow the user to select multiple options out of a list of available options.
+- `url`: these fields allow the user to provide a URL.

 By default, JiraTUI does not allow users to view and update these fields.
 To enable this feature you can set the variable `enable_updating_additional_fields: True`.